-Individuals aspiring to be physical therapy technicians should show a strong aptitude for science and physical education.
-Maintaining good physical condition is critical to be able to handle long hours of standing and assisting patients.
-PTTs should also have a friendly manner and relaxed attitude and should be comfortable working with people of all ages.
+Those aspiring to be physical therapy assistants should show a strong aptitude for science and physical education.
+Maintaining good physical condition is critical for handling long hours of standing and assisting patients.
+PTAs should also have a friendly manner and relaxed attitude and should be comfortable working with people of all ages.

 Opportunities for Advancement

-Many PTTs continue their studies to obtain a master's or doctorate so as to work as a physical therapist.
-The years of experience obtained as a technician help to fulfill the requirements for licensure.
-Physical therapist technicians can also advance in administrative positions, particularly in larger facilities.
+Many PTAs continue their studies to obtain a master's or doctorate degree so as to work as a physical therapist.
+The years of experience obtained as an assistant may help to gain acceptance into a physical therapy program.
+PTAs can also advance in administrative positions, particularly in larger facilities.

 If you would like to gain the necessary education to become a physical therapy technician, we highly recommend that you check out our free School Finder Tool located HERE.